ikenaga530/ELSEVIER-Journal/README.md

 # Image-Based Virtual Try-on System with Clothing Extraction Module for Adapts to any Posture,ELSEVIER Computers & Graphics
-ELSEVIER Computers & Graphics "Image-Based Virtual Try-on System with Clothing Extraction Module for Adapts to any Posture"の公式リポジトリです．
+The official repository of ELSEVIER Computers & Graphics "Image-Based Virtual Try-on System with Clothing Extraction Module for Adapts to any Posture".

-論文についての質問は
-takumi.ne.jp530@gmail.com
-aes2102@oita.kosen-ac.jp(2023/3まで)
+If you have any questions about our paper, please send to [takumi.ne.jp530@gmail.com]

 [[Paper]](https://www.sciencedirect.com/science/article/abs/pii/S0097849322001091)